-On this day, The Adventures of Sherlock Holmes, by Arthur Conan Doyle, is published.
+On October 14, 1892, The Adventures of Sherlock Holmes, by Arthur Conan Doyle, is published.
 The book was the first collection of Holmes stories, which Conan Doyle had been publishing in magazines since 1887.

 Conan Doyle was born in Scotland and studied medicine at the University of Edinburgh, where he met Dr. Joseph Bell, a teacher with extraordinary deductive power.
 Bell partly inspired Doyle’s character Sherlock Holmes years later.